neursh/filum/README.md

 ID: <141 characters, odd choice>
 ```

-### For client:
+### For instance:

 After getting the ID, put it in filum to bridge the gap between two networks:

 ```
-filum client tcp <141 characters, odd choice> <port>
+filum instance tcp <141 characters, odd choice> <port>
 ```

+The name `instance` is to not be confused with the client that are connecting through this.

-The `port` argument is the port that filum will use on client to make an entry point, the client will use this port to connect to the destination server, so it's merely a mimic port that spit every thing back to the server.
+The `port` argument is the port that filum will use on instance to make an entry point, the instance will use this port to connect to the destination server, so it's merely a mimic port that spit every thing back to the server.

 ## Example